braiaguirre/42i-challenge/README.md

 ## Algorithms testing
 Run ``npm run test`` on the root directory.

+## AI usage

+AI has been used to check for possible algorithm's complexity improvements; it didn't suggest any major changes though, only the usage of a Set instead of an Object in the Two Number Sum function.

 ## Troubleshooting

 - Check the terminal output for any errors during setup or startup.